romeerez/orchid-orm/packages/docs/src/guide/migration-setup-and-overview.md

     migrationsPath: '../migrations',
     // it also can be an absolute path:
     // migrationsPath: path.resolve(__dirname, 'migrations'),

+    // set `snakeCase: true` for a database with snake_cased names:
+    // snakeCase: true,

     // optionally, for automatic code updating after running migrations:
     appCodeUpdater: appCodeUpdater({